Scandal-hit BBC appoints ex-Times editor as news chief

 At 38, Harding became the youngest editor in The Times's history in 2007 having previously worked at the Financial Times.
 He stepped down in 2012 in a move he indicated had been forced on him by publishers News International.

-Hall's predecessor resigned last year after the BBC was plunged into turmoil when a program about sex abuse by Savile was not shown.
+Hall's predecessor resigned last year after the BBC was plunged into turmoil when a programme about sex abuse by Savile was not shown.

-Another program which was aired led to false accusations against a politician and prompted questions about ethics and management at the organization which employs some 22,000 people.
+Another programme which was aired led to false accusations against a politician and prompted questions about ethics and management at the organisation which employs some 22,000 people.

-As director of BBC News and Current Affairs, Harding replaces Helen Boaden, who stepped aside in November pending a review of why editors shelved the Savile program.
+As director of BBC News and Current Affairs, Harding replaces Helen Boaden, who stepped aside in November pending a review of why editors shelved the Savile programme.

 (Reporting by Sarah Young; editing by Mike Collett-White)